bobbyluig/bobbyluig.github.io/_drafts/2023-12-28-memory-fragmentation-in-go.md

 }
 ```

 In the example above, we have the same fragmentation issue as before.
-However, we show that after reallocating and copying all objects in the existing slice, fragmentation decrease back to baseline levels.
+However, we show that after reallocating and copying all objects in the existing slice, fragmentation decreases back to baseline levels.
 This technique can be applied to more complex data structures provided that all nested pointers are reallocated.
 Note that compaction may need to be performed continually until all of the associated long-lived objects are freed.
 One approach is to amortize the cost of reallocations by compacting only when the number of  long-lived objects doubles (e.g., by looking at the length of the container slice).
 Using a timed-based approach also works, but requires more application-specific tuning.

 ### Real-World Example

 There was a service that started running into out of memory issues after we added a long-running task that computed some aggregate statistics.
 However, it took a few hours for these issues to manifest after starting the task.
 A few application properties hinted at memory fragmentation as the root cause.

-- The long-running task itself does not require that much total memory since it stored less than 1 KiB per entry.
-However, it did slowly accumulate pointers to small objects allocated over multiple hours for processing on the order 50,000 entries.
+- The long-running task does not require that much total memory since it stored less than 1 KiB per entry.
+However, it did slowly accumulate small objects over multiple hours while processing on the order of 50,000 entries.
-- The service was also serving other requests that involved fairly large bursts of object allocations.
-It ingested data and processed PDFs.
+- The service was also serving other requests that involved fairly large bursts of object allocations because it ingested data and processed PDFs.
 It was not uncommon for a request to need on the order of 10 MiB in allocations that was then all freed once the request completed.
+- The long-running task also had similar bursts of allocations for each entry, except some objects in these allocations are kept alive until the entire task finished.

+Due to the pattern of memory allocations and slow accumulation of pointers over time, there was poor temporal consistency.
+As a result, fragmentation likely increased slowly over time until the service was no longer able to serve normal requests.
+The solution we ended up choosing here was to separate these workloads.
+The long-running task was moved to a separate service so that the main service only served fast requests without long-lived objects.

 ### References